dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 ## Git setup

 Your existing dbt project source code should live in a Git repository.
-In this step, you should connect your existing dbt project source code from Git to dbt Cloud.
+In this section, you will connect your existing dbt project source code from Git to dbt Cloud.

 1. Ensure your dbt project is in a Git repository